oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/provision-pdb/provision-pdb.md

 	 ![Databases home page](./../intro-pdb-mgmt-db/images/manage-pdb-16-view-pdbs-db-list-02.png " ")

     The Databases page displays the new PDBs, namely *PDB1* and *PDB2*, along with the existing PDB, *ORCLPDB*.
-The green upward arrows in the **Status** field indicate that the database instance and the PDBs are up and running.
+The green upward arrows in the **Status** field indicate that the database instances and the PDBs are up and running.

 In this lab, you learned different ways of creating PDBs, that is, using the seed and cloning another PDB in the root container.
 After creating the PDBs, you viewed the new PDBs in the database instance.
 You can also delete PDBs and remove them from the database.